KhangLTM/Userlist/README.md

 ```
 2. **Search for user**

-Similar to the filter function we also take all user information and display the results by user's name according to the keyword the user enters .
+Similar to the filter function we also take all user information and display the results according to the keyword the user enters .

 ```javascript
  //Inside SearchUser.vue